-Europe is forecast to see 1.2% to 1.5% GDP growth in the 2nd half of 2017, the European construction sector is expected to see minimal growth for the next two years.
-Europe is still waiting to see what President Trump’s trade policies are & what impact they may have on European economies & their engineering / construction sectors.
+Europe is projected to see 1.2% to 1.5% GDP growth in the 2nd half of 2017.
+The European construction sector is expected to see nominal growth for the next two years.
+Europe is still waiting to see what the Trump administration trade policies are & what impact they may have on European economies & their engineering / construction sectors.
 The Trump election has certainly created a lot of uncertainty in the Eurozone & the rest of Europe.
-The economic impact of “Brexit” is still being felt 12 months after the vote & the election of President Trump.
-The Pound Sterling has dropped more than 20% against the US Dollar, the Euro has gained some strength in the last couple of months to 1.16 against the US Dollar as of (5/27/2017).
+The economic impact of “Brexit” is still being felt 18 months after the vote & the election of President Trump.
+The Pound Sterling has dropped more than 10% against the US Dollar, the Euro has gained some strength in the last couple of months to 1.16 against the US Dollar as of (8/17/2017).
 The jury is still out on “Brexit” – some experts believe it will positively impact the British construction industry, while there is another group that forecasts the opposite.

-The unpredictable Greek debt Euro crisis & the rise in skepticism regarding Turkey & other eastern European countries joining the (EU) are additional challenges that need to be resolved in the next couple of years.
-The waning of the European Union (EU), which now faces uncertainty after the Brexit vote; it survived the Greek financial crisis back in 2013, however that problem seems to be back on the table.
-The (EU) is not likely to collapse in the next 12 to 24 months, nevertheless the internal tensions are increasing with some countries demanding a referendum on whether to stay or leave.
+The European Union (EU), faces a lot of uncertainty after the Brexit vote.
+It survived the Greek financial crisis back in 2013, however that problem seems to be back on the table, the (EU) is not likely to collapse in the next 12 to 24 months, nevertheless the internal tensions are increasing with some countries demanding a referendum on whether to stay or leave.
 What will the (EU) look like in five years, will it grow and prosper or will it get smaller.

-The High Speed Rail Link between London & Birmingham (150 km costing $5 billion) is officially a “go”, this 4 year project is anticipated to employ as many as 10,000 construction related jobs.
+The High Speed Rail Link (HS2) between London & Birmingham (150 km costing $5 billion) is officially a “go”, this four year project is projected to employ as many as 10,000 construction related jobs.
 Construction costs in the Britain are moving upwards again in the 2.5% to 3.2% range.
-British Trade Unions are looking for increases in hourly wage rates of between 4% & 6%.
-If this happens, look for inflation & construction costs to start increasing in the 2nd half of 2017 & beyond.
-The UK GDP is forecast to grow to 1.6% range in the 2nd half of 2017.
-The unemployment rate is improving, the current rate is 3.9%, and construction unemployment is higher at 5.2% to 6.4%.
+British Trade Unions are looking for increases in hourly wage rates of between 4% & 6% – if this happens look for inflation & construction cost to start increasing in the 2nd half of 2017 & beyond.
+The UK GDP is forecast to grow to 1.5% range in the 2nd half of 2017, the unemployment rate is improving, the current rate is 4.3%, and construction unemployment is higher at 5.2% to 6.4%.

-France elected a new President – Emmanuel Macron.
-The French economy is forecast to grow by 1.3% for the 2nd half of 2017.
+France elected a new President – Emmanuel Macron, the French economy is forecast to grow by 1.5% for the 2nd half of 2017.
 Lower energy costs are projected to uphold France on a moderate path forward to a slow economic recovery.
-The construction sector continues to experience lackluster growth; however there are a number of major infrastructure / transportation projects in the pipeline.
-Unemployment in France is forecast to be in the 9% to 10% range in the 2nd half of 2017, with construction unemployment in the 14% to 16% range.
+The construction sector continues to experience lackluster growth; however there are number of major infrastructure / transportation projects in the pipeline, unemployment in France is forecast to be in the 9% to 10% range in the 2nd half of 2017, with construction unemployment in the 14% to 16% range.

-Other European economies such as Austria, Poland, Belgium, Greece, Finland, Latvia & Ireland remain slow-moving, with restrained growth & high unemployment rates.
+The other European economies such as Austria, Belgium, Greece, Italy, Finland, Latvia & Ireland remain slow-moving, with restrained growth & high unemployment rates.
 The uncertainty in the Euro Zone (28 countries) continue to squeeze construction spending in the majority of the Western & Eastern European construction sectors.
-The overall Euro GDP growth forecast for the 2nd half of 2017 is between 1.0% & 1.5% not to encouraging going into 2018.
+The overall Euro GDP growth forecast for the 2nd half of 2017 is between 1.2% & 1.5% not very heartening going into 2018.